Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: CONCLUSIONS

-\section{Conclusions}
+This hierarchical validation approach balances computational cost with accuracy, leveraging the efficiency of sTD-DFT-xTB for initial screening while acknowledging the need for higher-level methods for quantitative predictions of specific candidates.
+Future development of multi-reference-aware descriptors or machine learning models trained on post-HF data could further improve screening accuracy for MR-TADF systems.

+\section{CONCLUSIONS}

-In this work, we performed a large-scale computational screening of \num{747} TADF emitters to extract quantitative, statistically robust structure-property relationships for guiding molecular design.
-By systematically analyzing the impact of molecular architecture, conformational geometry, and electronic structure, we have moved beyond anecdotal evidence to establish a data-driven framework that integrates both the thermodynamic and kinetic principles of TADF engineering.
+In this work, we performed a large-scale computational screening of \num{747} TADF emitters to extract quantitative structure-property relationships for guiding molecular design.
+By analyzing architecture, geometry, and electronic structure across 747 molecules, we derived design guidelines grounded in both thermodynamic and kinetic considerations.

-Our primary findings provide clear, actionable insights.
 We have quantitatively demonstrated the superiority of the D-A-D architectural motif and identified an optimal donor-acceptor torsional angle window of \qtyrange{50}{90}{\degree}.
-Importantly, our analysis frames this optimal geometry not merely as a way to minimize \deltaest, but as a pivotal compromise that balances the thermodynamic requirement of a small energy gap with the kinetic requirement of non-zero spin-orbit coupling for efficient RISC.
-Furthermore, our clustering analysis and property comparisons statistically confirm that multi-resonance (MR) TADF is a distinct design paradigm, particularly effective for achieving the elusive combination of properties required for high-performance blue emitters.

-By providing a comprehensive set of design rules, a curated list of promising candidates, and a unified mechanistic view, this study significantly advances the goal of rational, predictive design for the next generation of TADF emitters.
-The experimental characterization of the identified candidates is the most important next step to validate our findings and realize the potential of this data-driven approach.
+This optimal geometry does more than minimize \deltaest; it also preserves sufficient spin-orbit coupling for RISC, satisfying both thermodynamic and kinetic requirements.
+Furthermore, our clustering results establish MR-TADF as a distinct class, capable of combining the small \deltaest{} and high $f$ needed for blue emission.

+The design guidelines, candidate list, and mechanistic analysis reported here should facilitate further TADF development.
+Experimental characterization of the identified candidates would test these predictions.